Tips, Strategies, and Resources from Laura Candler

 Fortunately, I learned that math stations don't have to be elaborate, complicated, OR picture perfect!
 Math stations, or math centers, can be nothing more than a set of directions along with the task cards or other materials for the activity.
 The best math station activities are highly engaging and often involve partners working together.
 The activities can be completed at a table, at a student desk, or even while sitting on the floor!
 As you can see from these pictures, that's where my students enjoyed working.

-Differentiation is the buzz word in education these days, but the challenge is finding the time to plan and prepare activities that meet the needs of all of our students.
-Students in the middle grades (3- 8) need differentiation as much as primary grade students, but figuring out how to differentiate can be a daunting task.
+Differentiation is the buzz word in education, but the challenge is finding the time to plan and prepare activities that meet the needs of all of our students.
+Upper elementary and middle school studentsneed differentiation as much as younger students, but figuring out how to differentiate can be a daunting task.
 Adding math stations to your instructional program can be an effective way of meeting diverse needs and finding the time to work with small groups of students on targeted skills.

 Math Stations for Middle Grades includes over 2 dozen math games and activities in a variety of math content areas.
 You'll also find blank blackline masters for game cards.
 However, if you would like even more activities, including the directions, printables, and answer keys, you'll want to purchase the bundle on the far right that includes Games for Task Cards.
 You can customize those games by adding your own task cards with specific math content.